You don’t need to be in the office 40 hours a week to be the most impactful leader. Fractional CMOs deliver results, not just face time.

 Benefits of fractional CMO roles

-Fractional CMOs are on the rise – a study by Chief Outsiders found that “attitudes are becoming more positive towards fractional CMOs”, with 73% of people surveyed saying that fractional CMOs are becoming more accepted by the C-suite.
+Fractional CMOs are on the rise.
+A study by Chief Outsiders found that “attitudes are becoming more positive towards fractional CMOs”, with 73% of people surveyed saying that fractional CMOs are becoming more accepted by the C-suite.

 In addition, research also showed that 9% of startup founders and small to medium-sized businesses are currently working with or planning to work with a fractional CMO.